fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iv.md

 Anna began the first Hail Mary she had said aloud in years.

-> _“Hail Mary, full of grace…”_
+> “Hail Mary, full of grace…”

 From the window—

 A whisper.

-> _“Anak… open the door… it’s Mama…”_
+> “Anak… open the door… it’s Mama…”

 The candles flared violently.

-The relic _burned hot_.
+The relic burned hot.

-And from beneath the front door, **black smoke** began to curl inward, tendrils reaching like fingers.
+And from beneath the front door, black smoke began to curl inward, tendrils reaching like fingers.

----

-Miguel stepped forward and flung the holy water down.
+Lito stepped forward and flung the holy water down.

-> _“In the name of Jesus Christ, be gone.”_
+> “In the name of Jesus Christ, be gone.”

 The smoke hissed.
 Retreated.

-And in the darkness, they heard her voice again—calm, maternal, **starving**:
+And in the darkness, they heard her voice again—calm, maternal, starving:

-> _“You can’t keep what was never blessed.”_
+> “You can’t keep what was never blessed.”

 Then silence.

----

 The candles steadied.